wjf0214/awesome-stars-wjf0214/README.md

 *   [Tichau/FileConverter](https://github.com/Tichau/FileConverter) - File Converter is a very simple tool which allows you to convert and compress files using the context menu in windows explorer.

-*   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager for Windows
+*   [files-community/Files](https://github.com/files-community/Files) - A modern file manager that helps users organize their files and folders.

 *   [BeyondDimension/SteamTools](https://github.com/BeyondDimension/SteamTools) - 🛠「Watt Toolkit」是一个开源跨平台的多功能 Steam 工具箱。